ibm-cloud-docs/databases-for-postgresql/getting-started.md

 ```
 {: pre}

 The command prompts for the admin password and then runs the `psql` command-line client to connect to the database.
-If you have not installed the cloud databases plug-in, review the [Connecting with psql documentation here](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) for more detailed connection information.
+To install the Cloud Databases plug-in, review [Connecting with psql documentation here](/docs/databases-for-postgresql?topic=databases-for-postgresql-connecting-psql) for more detailed connection information.

 ### Connecting with pgAdmin
 {: #connecting-pgadmin}